IBM/watson-discovery-sdu-with-assistant/README.md

 In this code pattern, we walk you through a working example of a web app that utilizes multiple Watson services to create a better customer care experience.

-Using the Watson Discovery Smart Document Understanding (SDU) feature, we will enhance the Discovery model so that queries will be better focused to only search the most relevant information found in a typical users manual.
+Using the Watson Discovery Smart Document Understanding (SDU) feature, we will enhance the Discovery model so that queries will be better focused to only search the most relevant information found in a typical owner's manual.

 Using Watson Assistant, we will use a standard customer care dialog to handle a typical conversation between a custmomer and a company representitive.
-When a customer question involves operation of a product, the Assistant diaglog will communicate with the Discovery service using webhooks.
+When a customer question involves operation of a product, the Assistant dialog will communicate with the Discovery service using a webhook.

-## How does SDU work?
+The webhook will be created by defining a `web action` using IBM Cloud Functions.

+## What is SDU?

 SDU trains Watson Discovery to extract custom fields in your documents.
 Customizing how your documents are indexed into Discovery will improve the answers returned from queries.

 With SDU, you annotate fields within your documents to train custom conversion models.
 As you annotate, Watson is learning and will start predicting annotations.
-SDU models can be exported and used on other collections.
+SDU models can also be exported and used on other collections.

 Current document type support for SDU is based on your plan:

 Lite plans: PDF, Word, PowerPoint, Excel, JSON, HTML Advanced plans: PDF, Word, PowerPoint, Excel, PNG, TIFF, JPG, JSON, HTML

-Here is a brief video that provides an overview of the benefits of SDU, and a walk-through of how to use it.
+Here is a great video that provides an overview of the benefits of SDU, and a walk-through of how to apply it to your document:

 [![video](https://img.youtube.com/vi/Jpr3wVH3FVA/0.jpg)](https://www.youtube.com/watch?v=Jpr3wVH3FVA)